 Studio Negri recently visited Unité d’Habitation in Marseilles built between 1947-52.
-The twelve story apartment block for 1.600 people was built to meet a severe postwar housing shortage.
-Twenty-three different apartment configurations were provided to acccommodate single persons and families as large as ten, nearly all with double-height living rooms and the deep balconies that form the major external feature.
+The twelve-story apartment block for 1.600 people was built to meet a severe postwar housing shortage.
+Twenty-three different apartment configurations were provided to accommodate single persons and families as large as ten, nearly all with double-height living rooms and the deep balconies that form the major external feature.

 Key features are Le Corbusier’s five principles:

 There are communal rooms, shops (also the “Le Corbusier” hotel), a kindergarten, a theater etc., and on some floors “rues intérieures” (interior streets) complete the internal facilities.
 The “House”, which is supported by 17 pairs of concrete stilts – these also contain the supply services – represents a whole town for some 1,600 inhabitants.